GLOXIOU/ultimate-compressor/README.md

 ## Usage

-Once the application is running, you can compress files easily:
+Once the application is running, you can do wathever you want with your files easily:

-1.  **Select a file:** Click the "Select File" button or drag a file into the window.
+1.  **Compress:** Click on the action you want to do.
-2.  **Compress:** Click "Compress" to create your bew file.
+2.  **Select a file:** Click the "Select File" button or drag a file into the window.
-3.  **Enjoy:** Your file is now compressed and ready to use!
+3.  **Enjoy:** Your file is now modified and ready to use!

 ---